ERC-BPGC/blog/content/blog/semantic_scene.md

 +++
-title = "Semantic Scene Understanding in Robotics" description = "An article on why semantic scene understanding could be the next big thing in autonomous robotics, where we are now, and what comes next" author = "Rishikesh Vanarse" author_link = "https://rmvanarse.github.io" date = "2021-03-11"
+title = "Semantic Scene Understanding in Robotics" description = "An article on why semantic scene understanding could be the next big thing in autonomous robotics, where we are now, and what comes next." author = "Rishikesh Vanarse" author_link = "https://rmvanarse.github.io" date = "2021-03-11"